Sequential-Parallel Duality in Prefix Scannable Models: Experimental Results

 In Associative Recall, the task is to recall whatever value followed a key earlier in a given sequence.
 MQAR extends this task to multiple such key-value pairs to increase the memory demand \citep{zoology}.
 While constant state size recurrent models struggle with this task, a 2-layer transformer excels by solving it perfectly.
 To gauge where on this spectrum our model falls, we train different models on MQAR for 64 epochs with vocabulary size 8192 and 8 key-value pairs.
 In the typical setting of this task, sequences are constructed in a way that a key is queried shortly after it appears for the first time; here we do not use such a bias and sample queries uniformly, which makes the task harder than the standard setting.

-Here the T-PSM models use a learnable linear projection to compress the chunks instead of dropping half of the tokens at the end of $\mathsf{Agg}$.
-Each of the $\mathsf{Agg}$ and $\mathsf{Inf}$ modules has two layers and one head.
+Here we instantiate Transformer-PSM with $(d=256,H=1,L=2)$ $\mathsf{Agg}$, $(d=256,H=1,L=2)$ $\mathsf{Inf}$.
+We also use a learnable linear projection to compress the chunks instead of taking the right half.
 The chunk size is 32 or 64.
 For comparison, we include both Mamba and Sliding Window Transformer (SWT) baselines \citep{beltagy2020longformerlongdocumenttransformer, zaheer2020big}.
-SWT has the same parameters as T-PSM and we use the sliding window size of 32 or 64.
-All models use a hidden dimension of 256.
+The SWT is a GPT2 model with $(d=256,H=1,L=4)$, where we use a sliding window size of 32 or 64.

 \Cref{fig:mqar} shows the results.
 Here all the evaluation lengths are in the training distribution.
 We find that T-PSM with a chunk size of 64 achieves the perfect accuracy like the full context transformer, while reducing its chunk size to 32 yields performance degradation on a long length (512).
 Mamba fails in our setting; unlike in prior work \citep{arora2024simple, okpekpe2025revisiting}, our setting is harder due to our uniform query sampling as discussed above.